All Episodes

 They know that jobs are leaving in droves to other countries.

-They know that that big companies are not keeping faith with the workers and they're dumping pension plans.
+They know that big companies are not keeping faith with the workers and they're dumping pension plans.

-And so as they look at the economy, it's it's their personal economy that matters to them, not so much how the stock market's doing.
+And so as they look at the economy, it's their personal economy that matters to them, not so much how the stock market's doing.

 It's been very good for people like you and for me.